Souey on his way out

 Apart from the Bristol City debacle and the games at Bournemouth and Crystal Palace, we have played six other FA Cup ties on this day, all at Anfield, winning three and losing once.

-1902 - Tommy Robertson had a penalty saved by keeper George Kitchen, but scored the rebound.
+1902 - Tommy Robertson had a penalty saved by keeper George Kitchen, but scored the rebound, his 35th and final goal for the club.
 John ‘Sailor’ Hunter also scored as we twice led but drew 2-2 with Everton, our first meeting in the competition, with Jack Sharp bagging a late equaliser for the Blues after Sandy Young had nabbed one of his twelve goals against us.
-We won the Goodison replay to progress, but went out to Southampton at the next stage.
+We won the Goodison replay to progress but went out to Southampton at the next stage.

 Grimsby Town, Northampton Town and Burnley are the teams who have been knocked out of the cup at Anfield on this day over the years, all in the Fourth Round.